 A Society is FormedIn 1974, a small group of Markerville residents gathered together to form the Stephan G. Stephansson Icelandic Society.
 Their intention was to take back what time had taken.
 This newly formed society began the restoration of one of the landmarks in the Markerville area, Stephan G. Stephansson's homestead.
 The restoration took several years and upon completion in 1976, was established as a Provincial museum with visitors from all over the world.

 They turned their attention to the creamery that was 'well worn' from the years of neglect .
 In 1986, the Markerville Creamery reopened its doors, restored to its 1932 appearance and now a valued museum and coffee shop.
-They didn't stop there, though.
-The Fensala Hall, built in 1903 by the community and the local Ladies Aid (aka Vonin), was restored in 2006 with a modern addition boasting a commercial kitchen for special events.
-Next, the Markerville Lutheran Church!
-Built in 1907, restored in 2009, is the backdrop to weddings, special events and the annual Christmas Eve service. |
+The Fensala Hall, built in 1903 by the community and the local Ladies Aid (aka Vonin), was restored in 2006 with a modern addition boasting a commercial kitchen for special events, including the annual Fensala Hall Concert Series.
+The Markerville Lutheran Church, built in 1907 and restored in 2009, is the backdrop to weddings, special events and the annual Christmas Eve service. |

 The Markerville Creamery before restoration

-Today, there are 42 residents in Markerville and once again, the Markerville Creamery is the hub of the hamlet.
-Its residents enjoy the quiet, country lifestyle with adventures around every corner, kayaking the Medicine River, taking a stroll through the hamlet enjoying the gardens and wildlife or sitting with family and friends in the creamery courtyard is commonplace in Markerville. |
+Today, there are approximately 40 residents in Markerville and once again the Markerville Creamery is the hub of the hamlet.
+Its residents enjoy the quiet, country lifestyle with adventures around every corner: kayaking the Medicine River, taking a stroll through the hamlet enjoying the gardens and wildlife or sitting with family and friends in the creamery courtyard is commonplace in Markerville. |

 |

-Not finding what you are looking for? |
+Not finding what you are looking for?Historic Markerville is owned & operated by

-Stephan G. Stephansson Icelandic Society.
-Celebrating 50 Years — Gold & Bold! |
+Stephan G. Stephansson Icelandic Society. |